Serious-senpai/tabu-search/README.md

 Tabu search technique for solving optimization problems.
 TSP problems are taken from [TSPLIB](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95).

 ## Setup
-- It is highly recommended to create a virtual environment by running `python -m venv .venv`
+- It is highly recommended to create a virtual environment by running `python3 -m venv .venv`
 - Install dependencies for running the optimizers
 ```
 $ pip install -r requirements.txt